M1NE221/backend2/PRICING_ENHANCEMENT.md

 ## Conclusion

-This enhancement significantly improves the product management and pricing capabilities of the Joe AI business consultant.
+This enhancement significantly improves the product management and pricing capabilities of the Perla AI business consultant.
 By implementing automatic price tracking and historical price management, the system now provides:

 - **Better Data Quality**: Consistent pricing and complete history
 - **Enhanced Analytics**: Price performance insights